 Make a reclining chair smart

 This won’t work with every recliner but if you flip your chair over, you can hide a door/window sensor under the chair.
-One part goes on the side of the chair and the other goes on the back of footrest so that when you recline back, the door/window sensor is separated from the magnetic contact.
-I use my recliner at night solely for studying, reading and writing, so during this time when I recline back, my Google Home plays relaxing music and turns on a connected reading lamp next to the chair.
+One part goes on the side of the chair and the other goes on the back of the footrest so that when you recline back, the door/window sensor is separated from the magnetic contact.
+I use my leather recliner at night solely for studying, reading and writing, so during this time when I recline back, my Google Home plays relaxing music and turns on a connected reading lamp next to the chair.

 Get notified when your garage door is left open

 While you won’t be able to remotely close your garage door, this handy trick will at least alert you when you’ve left the garage door open.
 Depending on whether or not you got a trustworthy company like Spark Garage Doors – Denver CO to install your garage door, there might be enough clearance to put a sensor on the wall just above the closed door: Placing the other part of the sensor on the very top edge of your garage door will complete the contact indicating a closed door.

 If this doesn’t work in your situation, you can tape one part of the sensor to the garage floor near the corner of the door with the other part actually on the corner.
 When the door is open, the contact between the two sensor parts is broken, indicating the open door.
 The trick is to trigger a notification only if the door is left open for a certain number of minutes: I use 10 minutes as the time constraint but you can customize the number; preferably to a short enough time that you’re not far from home if you left the door open.